 But the 54-year-old now says he would use profits to fund schools and hospitals in his “forgotten” town, some 125 kilometres from thriving Angkor Wat.

 “Tourism can help us,” he says.
 “The young people have no jobs.
 They have to move to Siem Reap or Thailand.”

-On the outskirts of Anlong Veng town, several murals adorn the walls of the shell that was once Ta Mok’s house.
-Nonetheless, the remains, which overlook Mok’s man-made swampy lake, are intriguing.
+On the outskirts of Anlong Veng town, several murals adorn the walls of the shell that was once the house of Ta Mok, a Khmer Rouge leader known as “The Butcher” and “Brother Number Five”.
+The remains, which overlook Mok’s man-made swampy lake, are intriguing.
 Relics, such as a bunker and a prison van, are sobering reminders of the past.